Proxio/NHibernate-Sidekick-Membership-Provider/README.md

 ---------------------
 ### 1. Create your `User` entity
 Create the entity responsible for persisting data between the Membership Provider and your database.
-<pre><code>public class User : NHibernate.Sidekick.Security.MembershipProvider.Domain.UserBase
+<pre><code>public class User : NHibernate.Sidekick.Security.MembershipProvider.Domain.UserBase  { }
-    {
-    }
 </code></pre>

-`UserBase` assumes your class' Identifier is an integer.
+This model assumes your class' Identifier is an integer.
 If this is not the case, inherit from `UserBaseWithTypedId<TId>` instead.

 ### 2. Create your provider
 This is who unobtrusively does all the work for you.
-[Set it and forget it](http://goo.gl/hSMvl).
-<pre><code>public class MembershipProvider : NHibernate.Sidekick.Security.MembershipProvider.Providers.MembershipProvider<User>
+<pre><code>public class MembershipProvider : NHibernate.Sidekick.Security.MembershipProvider.Providers.MembershipProvider<User> { }
-    {
-    }
 </code></pre>
-`NHibernate.Sidekick.Security.MembershipProvider.Providers<T>` assumes your `User`'s Identifier is an integer.
+This model assumes your `User`'s Identifier is an integer.
 If this is not the case, inherit from `MembershipProviderWithTypedId<T, TId>` instead.

 ### 3. Ignore `UserBase` from Fluent NHibernate's Automap generator
 <pre><code>public class AutoPersistenceModelGenerator : SharpArch.NHibernate.FluentNHibernate.IAutoPersistenceModelGenerator